kiboschool/course-programming-1/src/lessons/functions/building-our-own-functions.md

 </details>

-## Functions can have any code inside
+## Functions can have any code inside them

 Any code can go inside a function.
 Variables, loops, conditions, other function calls — it all works.
 Anything that you’ve written in a program so far can go